t-mullen/woot-crdt/README.md

 ```

 ### `w.on('delete', (event) => {})`
 This event fires when a remote insertion has been integrated.
+Useful for updating the view.
 Event object looks like:

 ```javascript
 {